rikosintie/FindKeePass/README.md

 # Find KeePass databases
+A Powershell script to search for Keepass databases.

 HarmJ0y wrote a detailed blog on attacking Keepass [A Case Study in Attacking KeePass](http://www.harmj0y.net/blog/redteaming/a-case-study-in-attacking-keepass/)

 It's well worth the time to read if you use Keepass or are doing security audits.